-A tiled fireplace with Midnight Blue and Quartz Geode Glass Tile is a gorgeous feature in this cabin décor with mountain views that adds an instant warmth to make a cozy retreat, or adds to a nautical-style living room by adding navy blue colors to a tiled fireplace surround and playing off white shiplap walls and driftwood decor!
+A tiled fireplace with Smoky Quartz Geode Glass Tile is a gorgeous feature in this cabin décor with mountain views that adds an instant warmth to make a cozy retreat, or adds to a nautical-style living room by adding navy blue colors to a tiled fireplace surround and playing off white shiplap walls and driftwood decor!

 Looking to add an extra touch?
 Dim light switches sure do make a home feel warm and cozy!
 Add a dimmer switch into the living rooms and bedrooms, or decorate an empty section with fairy lights to make your home glow with warmth.